To save content items to your account,

 Pollen analysis of a new core from Joe Lake indicates that the late Quaternary vegetation of northwestern Alaska was characterized by four tundra and two forest-tundra types.
 These vegetation types were differentiated by combining quantitative comparisons of fossil and modern pollen assemblages with traditional, qualitative approaches for inferring past vegetation, such as the use of indicator species.
 Although imprecisely dated, the core probably spans at least the past 40,000 yr.
 A graminoid-Salix tundra dominated during the later and early portions of the glacial record.
 The middle glacial interval and the transition from glacial to interglacial conditions are characterized by a graminoid-Betula-Salix tundra.
 A Populus forest-Betula shrub tundra existed during the middle potion of this transition, being replaced in the early Holocene by a Betula-Alnus shrub tundra.
 The modern Picea forest-shrub tundra was established by the middle Holocene.
 These results suggest that the composition of modem tundra communities in northwestern Alaska developed relatively recently and that throughout much of the late Quaternary, tundra communities were unlike the predominant types found today in northern North America.
 Although descriptions of vegetation variations within the tundra will always be restricted by the innate taxonomic limitations of their herb-dominated pollen spectra, the application of multiple interpretive approaches improves the ability to reconstruct the historical development of this vegetation type.

 Why did European history come so late to the global turn?
 Europe’s past had of course always been constructed relative to its Islamic or Mongol peripheries, and later its colonial offshore.
 But only recently has it been understood that European and extra-European history are in a dynamic relationship of reciprocal influence.
 Intellectual and economic history recognized this before social history, which in its post-1960 flowering took it for granted that European social forms were both more advanced and categorically different from others.
 During the 1970s and 1980s, however, a generation after political decolonization, new work began to explore the impact of peripheries on the European core, and to measure Europe from the outside.
 After 2000, a globalized European social history became visible.
 Its evasion of the constraints of the national paradigm has opened up striking new pan- and trans-European historical projects and methods.
-These are provoking new questions of how we might reconfigure European history in ways which understand eastern and central Europe in their own terms, rather than simply as the retarded extensions of “advanced” western European phenomena.
+These are provoking new questions about how we might reconfigure European history in ways which understand eastern and central Europe in their own terms, rather than simply as the retarded extensions of “advanced” western European phenomena.

 The rediscovery of Roman law and the emergence of classical canon law around AD 1100 marked the beginnings of the civil law tradition in Europe.
 Between the twelfth and eighteenth centuries, a highly sophisticated legal science of a truly European dimension was developed.
 Since then the different European States have developed their own national legal systems, but with the exception of England and Ireland they are all heirs to this tradition of the ius commune.
 This historical introduction to the civil law tradition, from its original Roman roots to the present day, considers the political and cultural context of Europe's legal history.
 Political, diplomatic and constitutional developments are discussed, and the impacts of major cultural movements, such as scholasticism, humanism, the Enlightenment and Romanticism, on law and jurisprudence are highlighted.
 This contextual approach makes for a fascinating story, accessible to any reader regardless of legal or historical background.